 But it wasn't till 1939 that the mint julep actually became the event's official drink.
 Racetrack managers realized that visitors were stealing the water glasses that juleps were served in, and decided to start selling the glasses as souvenirs.

 Today, the julep is embedded in Derby ceremony itself: at the Winner's Party, the governor of Kentucky toasts to the victor with a sterling silver julep cup.
+Though this year the celebration will be much different due to the circumstances of Covid-19.

 Of course, it's not mere historical coincidence that juleps became such a popular accessory at the race.
 Properly made, the mint julep is one of the most delicious and refreshing drinks in the American cocktail pantheon, and one best imbibed at an unhurried pace.